Need Ideas on How to Cook Lamb? Read on!

 Lamb can be substituted in many beef recipes, including burgers, stews, and any recipe using ground beef.
 Burgers can be made American style with your normal condiments, or try topping your lamb burgers with a yogurt sauce and pita bread.

 For Greek food lovers, check out this traditional Greek family recipe book, The Grecian Plate, written by the Hellenic Ladies Society.
-It is available on Amazon Prime at this link.
+It is available on Amazon.

 One of our favorite websites to check out for recipes is the American Lamb Board's website.
 They have tons of modern, scrumptious lamb recipes for both entertaining and weekday dinners.
 See the recipes here.